gmcintire/vaprs/README.md

 # vaprs

 APRS iGate and digipeater for Linux, written in Rust.
 A reimplementation of [aprx](https://github.com/PhirePhly/aprx).
+The name is from the small community I live in, Verona (yes, I am very uncreative with naming).

 ## Features